 Then I suggest you read up on Mel Robbins and the 5 second rule.
 This rule has literally changed my life and the way I interact in day to day situations.
-Wether you're searching for happiness in your relationships, or closing a deal in business, having a high EQ is the key to life.
+Wether you're searching for happiness in your relationships, or closing a deal in business, having a high EQ is the key to a happy life.

 Cover Photo credit - WeHeartIt